13 tips to get you cash for Christmas!

 Alternatively, cash in your points from different loyalty programs to use towards gifts.

 If you shop online, make sure you sign up for Cash Rewards and PricePal then add their extension to your Chrome browser.
 They pop up when you can get cash back on any purchase.
 This could save you hundreds!

-Travel: If you need to book accommodation you can get $50 off with AirBnB here or you could look at renting your place out to make money while gone.
+For accommodation I love Airbnb and you can get $55 off here or, as mentioned, you could look at renting your place out to make money while gone.
 My area sees an increase in prices around this time of year and I know others who make $500 to $1,500 for a week.